biodiversitydata-se/mol-data/README.md

 *rdocs*: Source and build directories for [Sphinx](http://www.sphinx-doc.org/en/master/).

-*docs*: Build output (html) copied from rdocs.
-Source for GitHub pages.
+*docs*: Sphinx output copied from rdocs to function as GitHub Pages source.

 ### Update like this
 1. Edit reStructuredText (rst) files in *rdocs*.